 - MIT,

 - Well tests performed on the injection well during operation,

 - Groundwater monitoring from several zones,

-- CO2 and pressure plume tracking.
+- CO2 and pressure plume tracking,

+- Natural and induced seismicity monitoring.

 This document is intended to detail the methods of measurement and the steps that will be taken to ensure the quality of the collected data so that confident informed decisions can be made during the project.